Sean Rooney (volleyball): Professional

 During the winters of 2006 and 2007, Rooney played for the Cheonan Hyundai Capital Skywalkers in the South Korean League, where he garnered Most Valuable Player awards after leading the team to two consecutive Korean League titles.

 In the 2007–08 season, he played for Dinamo-Yantar in Kaliningrad, Russia.

 In the 2008–09 season, Rooney played with Fakel Novy Urengoy volleyball club based in Russia.

 AVP

 Rooney briefly joined the AVP beach volleyball tour, where he played in 2005 and 2006.
 His highest placing was fifth, which he achieved three times.

 National team

 International

-In 2008, Rooney was named "Best Spiker" of the NORCECA Continental Olympic Qualifying tournament on January 6–11 in Caguas, Puerto Rico.
+In 2008, Rooney was named "best spiker" of the NORCECA Continental Olympic Qualifying tournament on January 6–11 in Caguas, Puerto Rico.
 He finished the tournament with 46 points on 43 kills and three blocks.
 The U.S. men won the tournament and qualified for the 2008 Olympic Games.

 In 2007, Rooney was named the Most Valuable Player of the U.S. men's match against Egypt at the FIVB World Cup.
 Rooney scored 18 points on 15 kills, two blocks and one ace as the United States won in straight sets.

 Olympics

 Rooney made his Olympic debut at the 2008 Summer Olympics, helping Team USA to a gold medal.
-He also was on the 2012 Olympic team.
+He also was on the 2012 Olympic team that reached the quarterfinals.